Content watched by Whocopied.me Skip to Content

 Sharing is caring!

-Can a horse actually win a race without jockey?
-In terms of rules and technicalities in the world of horse racing, the answer is no. A horse cannot win a race without a jockey.
+Can a horse win a race without a jockey?
+In terms of rules and technicalities in the world of horse racing, the answer is no. A horse can finish a race first without a jockey, but it’s not a formal win.
+A horseracing victory requires the jockey to be on from the starting gate and make it to the finish line to be eligible for a formal win, or to receive purse money.

 Loss of Equipment – Not Loss of Jockey

-What, then, may happen if a jockey loses a vital piece of equipment but still stays on?
+What happens if a jockey loses key gear but stays on the horse?
 If the rider is able to stay on but the saddle or bridle falls off – can it still be considered a winner in a race?

 However, there is no written rule saying that a horse must cross the finish line with all of its tack to be considered a winner – only that it must cross the finish line with its rider.